Caeathro

 Caeathro is a village situated on the A4085 road between Caernarfon and Waunfawr in Gwynedd, northwest Wales.
-It is approximately 2 km from Caernarfon and 1.5 km from Waunfawr.
+It is approximately 2 km from Caernarfon and 1.5 km from Waunfawr, and is part of the community of Waunfawr.

-It is part of Waunfawr community.
 The population was 237 as of the 2011 census.

+The hymn writer William Owen Prysgol (1813–1893), who composed the hymn tune Bryn Calfaria, served as precentor of Caeathro Chapel and is buried in the graveyard.